-As you age, your health becomes a higher priority, as well as continuing to live independently.
+As we age, our health becomes a higher priority, as well as continuing to live independently.

-With wearable technology, you now have the ability to monitor vital bodily functions, such as heart rate and blood pressure, and keep track of your personal goals.
+With wearable technology, we now have the ability to monitor vital bodily functions, such as heart rate and blood pressure, and keep track of your personal goals.

-While it is important to have regular visits to your doctor, tracking changes in your body over time means that preventative measures can be put in place to ensure overall health and well-being stays in an optimal range.
+It is important to have regular visits to your doctor to keep an eye on your health, but tracking changes in your body over time can be a great preventative measure to ensure overall health and well-being stays in an optimal range.

 What is wearable technology for seniors?